+'''

 gbf Torus2 = < north, east; 12east=0, 40north=0 >

+'''

-defines a 40×12 torus: if one starts from a position and follows 12 times the east direction, one finds oneself at the same position.
+defines a 35×15 torus: if one starts from a position and follows 12 times the east direction, one finds oneself at the same position.
 Another example is the definition of an hexagonal lattice that tiles the plane:

+'''

 gbf Hexa2 = <east, north, northeast; east+north = northeast>

+'''

 Each cell has six neighbors (following the three generators and their inverses).
-The equation east + north = northeast specifies that a northeast move is equivalent to a move following the east direction followed by a move following the north direction.
+The equation east+north=northeast specifies that a northeast move is the same as a move following the east direction followed by a move following the north direction.